 Some pregnancy complications

 Preeclampsia—dangerously high blood pressure during pregnancy—can raise your stroke risk later on in life.
-(These are the silent signs of preeclampsia every woman should know.)
 So can the pregnancy complication of gestational diabetes.
 Preeclampsia is a sign of stress on the circulatory system, and it can predict the risk of developing high blood pressure later in life, explains Dr. Bushnell.
 “Also, gestational diabetes is associated with an increased risk of diabetes—both hypertension and diabetes are very important stroke risk factors.”
 That’s why the ASA’s new stroke guidelines for women, authored by Dr. Bushnell, recommend that doctors consider a patient’s health during pregnancy.
 Dr. Rexrode notes that pregnancy itself also boosts stroke risk.

 Low levels of a key hormone

 Dr. Rexrode’s research identified another stroke risk in women: low levels of DHEA (dehydroepiandrosterone).
 “DHEA, a hormone made by the adrenal glands, is used in the manufacture of other hormones including estrogens and androgens [male hormones],” she says.
 “It is not entirely clear whether low DHEA levels reflect some other underlying problem, or whether the effect on risk of stroke is through their influence on other hormone levels.”